raycekar/ppac/README.md

 # Installation (may post to the AUR):

-You will need gcc for compiling and at this time, you will need yay.
+You will need gcc for compiling.

 1) git clone https://github.com/raycekar/ppac.git
 2) cd ppac